What Is Exclusive Enteral Nutrition for Crohn's Disease?

 What is exclusive enteral nutrition (EEN)?

 While the name may sound intimidating, the product is not.
 EEN is just a fancy name for oral formula that can be given in place of solid food to allow the Crohn’s gut time to rest.
 Depending on the person, the formula can be consumed orally or through a feeding tube, like the nasogasteric tube (NG tube).

 EEN is often given at the onset of Crohn’s in children and is used for both adults and children who are dealing with an active flare.
 The formula is tailored to each individual’s nutrition needs and can help patients who have dropped weight to put some healthy pounds back on.

 The average time frame for EEN varies from patient to patient but is defined as 100 percent of nutritional needs given for 4-12 weeks.
 Your doctor will tell you how long you will have to remain on EEN based on your own gut healing.
 Once your doctor feels you are doing better, they will allow you to gradually reintroduce foods.

 These tips can help make your EEN experience more manageable:

-- Drink water as directed by your doctor.
-It helps your gut heal and balances the formula, making it easier on the body.
+Drink water as directed by your doctor.
+It helps your gut heal and will keep you hydrated.

-- If your mouth is constantly dry, try ice chips or chewing gum — with your doctor’s permission.
+If your mouth is constantly dry, try sucking ice chips or chewing gum — with your doctor’s permission.

-- EEN tastes better if you drink it cold.
-Look for other flavors if you can’t stand the one you have.
+EEN tastes better if you drink it cold.
+Look for other flavors if you don’t like the one you have.